 In the 1910s, the block of MacDougal Street just south of Washington Square emerged as a cultural and social center of Greenwich Village’s Bohemian set, with the Liberal Club, radical feminist Heterodoxy Club, Washington Square Bookshop, and Provincetown Playhouse, a serious amateur theater.
 By the 1920s, the Village became one of the first neighborhoods in New York that allowed, and gradually accepted, an open gay and lesbian presence.
 This block was an important LGBT nucleus, especially after a series of police crackdowns on spots elsewhere in the Village in 1924 and 1925.

-One such place on the block was “Eve Addams’” Tearoom, a popular after-theater club run in 1925 and 1926 by Polish-Jewish émigré Eva Kotchever (Czlotcheber), with a sign that read:
+Historian George Chauncey discovered one such place on the block, a tearoom and popular after-theater club run in 1925 and 1926 by “Eve Addams” (or Adams), a Polish-Jewish émigré whose real name was Chawe Zlocsewer (with other variations, such as Eva Kotchever or Eva Czlotcheber).
+The tearoom had a sign that read:

 “Men are admitted but not welcome.”